Head of Department – Mrs L Wills

-The A-level specifications for Business Studies are both stimulating and practical for the real world.
-There is significant emphasis on how to start up a new business, moving into the development of those new enterprises, through to the dynamic and challenging nature of global commerce.
+The A level specifications for Business Studies are both stimulating and practical for the real world.
+There is significant emphasis on how to start up a new business, moving into the development of these new enterprises, through to the dynamic and challenging nature of global commerce.

 Students are expected to be aware of, and up to date with, current affairs.

 Course Content & Assessment

 Theme 1: Marketing and people